 Having a dedicated homework station is a surefire way to help your tween tackle essays, algebra and art projects.
 The angled corkboard surrounded by colorful stripes has a decidedly '80s feel that's still delightfully current.
 The crisp white desk with open shelving provides storage for books and necessities as well as favorite knickknacks.

 Experiment With Patterns

-What teen doesn't love gadgets?
-Designer Candice Olson creates a hip pad full of electronics and music for this lucky teen.
+What tween doesn't love gadgets?
+Designer Candice Olson created this hip pad full of the latest electronics.
 Recycled black leather flooring, a distressed-metal paint treatment and customized artwork turn this basement into a cool hangout and bedroom retreat.